anon-hiktyq/FSE2026-ASGSE/README.md

 ### Repository Structure
 - `src/`: Main source for spec generation and loop invariant workflows
-- `APPENDIX/`: the appendix of our paper
+- `APPENDIX/`: The appendix of our paper
 - `RESULTS/`: Raw experiments results
 - `VST/`: Symbolic executor